novak-the-slovak/HarmonyHub/README.md

 Google Gemini para generate making fun of user's music taste <br>
 Think about followers and following and how it's going to be implemented <br>
 Think about how will the feed of common artist be generated <br>
-Spotify Accounts should be unique for all users <br>

 ### Further Explorations and Improvements